wri/ndc/NIU-AT.md

 However, Niue recognises there may be considerable scope through technological and behavioural means to lower its emissions this further, congruent with Niue's ambition to be a globally responsible citizen.
 It is  anticipated  that  mitigating  greenhouse  gas  emissions  can have  substantial  collateral  benefits  including: decreased  national  expenditure  associated  with  the  escalating  costs  of  importing  fossil  fuels;  improved  energy security; improved local air quality; support for Niue as an eco-tourism destination and encouraging  sustainable development in the Pacific region.

 Efforts to reduce GHG emissions are complementary to Niue's focus on its vision to ‘build a sustainable  future that meets our economic and social needs while preserving environmental integrity, social stability, and the Niue culture'.

 The sectoral breakdown of Niue's GHG emissions from the forthcoming Second National Communication  (2009 data, excluding waste) shows that the vast majority of Niue's emissions come from the energy sector.

 As  shown  in  Figure  1  below,  transport  contributes  the  bulk  of  energy  sector  emissions  at  57%,  and  electricity generation the remainder, at 42%.
 The focus of GHG mitigation efforts for Niue is thus firmly on  transport and electricity generation.
+**Figure 1: Breakdown of Niue energy sector GHG emissions (2009, Second National Communication**
 ![Figure 1: Breakdown of Niue energy sector GHG emissions (2009, Second National Communication](NIU.PNG)

 In 2015, Niue has a 100% electricity penetration rate and total electricity demand is fairly stable, having recorded only 3% growth from 2008 to 2012.
 However Niue is 96% dependent on imported fuel for power generation and 100% dependent on imported fuel for land, sea and air transportation.